 Beginning in 1990, Alcoa Inc. began to take action to identify and investigate waste sites in Stanly County related to its operations.
 A total of 49 potential waste sites were identified and tremendous progress has been made in addressing any sites that might pose a potential health or environmental threat.

 Through the RCRA process, an initial screening assessment identified 49 areas within the plant site or associated with plant operations to evaluate.
-A RCRA Facility Investigation was conducted to characterize and evaluate risks associated with these areas, followed by a Corrective Measures Study to identify appropriate remediation efforts to protect human health and the environment.
-These efforts concluded that there are no unacceptable risks at the site based on current and anticipated future uses of the property.
+A RCRA Facility Investigation was conducted to characterize and evaluate risks associated with these areas, followed by a Corrective Measures Study to identify additional remediation efforts to protect human health and the environment.
+These efforts concluded that there are no unacceptable risks at the site based on current and future industrial uses of the property.
 Click here for an overview of remediation efforts.